nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 ### Editing a pre-existing patient or specialist record: `edit`

-Edits the data of the pre-existing patient or specialist record currently being displated in the view panel.
+Edits the data of the pre-existing patient or specialist record currently being displayed in the view panel.
 Multiple attributes of a person can be changed at once.
 The view panel will be updated with the modified results immediately after each successful `edit` command execution.